cybermouflons/cybermouflons.com/_posts/2020-12-21-asisctf20-TheRealServer/2020-12-21-asisctf20-TheRealServer.md

 }
 ```

 The above code is vulnerable to OS Command Injection.
-Specifically, an we can provide malicious input in the **address** parameter. **execAsync** returns the results of a command run in shell, thus achieving RCE.
+Specifically, we can provide malicious input in the **address** parameter. **execAsync** returns the results of a command run in shell, thus achieving RCE.